 You can be up and running with a new status page in a matter of minutes.

-Create Components - Components are the functioning pieces of your website or application such as your API, mobile app, help center, and admin tool.
-Head over to the 'Components' tab to create your components.
+Create components - Components are the functioning pieces of your website or application such as your API, mobile app, help center, and admin tool.
+Click Components from the sidebar to create your components.
 Details on components.

-Invite a Team Member - Recruit others to help.
+Invite a team member - Recruit others to help.
 Invite your support team, ops team, or others so they can also update the status page when things go wrong.
-Invite team members from the 'Team Members' tab.
+Invite team members by clicking your avatar in the bottom left corner of your page > User management > Add user.

-Subscribe to Incident Updates - Click "view status page" from the top navigation when signed in and click the "Subscribe" button on the page.
+Subscribe to incident updates - Click View status page from the left sidebar when signed in and then click Subscribe.
 Updates to incidents will be sent out to all subscribers. (more on subscribers below)

-Head to the "Manage Account" section to configure global settings like your timezone, service name, Google Analytics tracking, notifications, and billing info.
+Go to Your page > Page info to configure global settings like your timezone, service name, Google Analytics tracking, notifications, and billing info.

-Notifications - Turn on/off notifications such as long-running incidents, billing receipts, and issues with external accounts used for integrations.
+Notifications - Turn notification on/off for events such as long-running incidents, billing receipts, and issues with external accounts used for integrations.
 Details on account notifications.

 Components allow you to be more granular with reporting your system status.
 They are the functioning pieces of your application.
 If you want, you can automate your components, or surface a third-party component on your page.